dbkangaroo/website/en/license/service-agreement.md

 5. You acknowledge that the provisions of this EULA, which by their nature are intended to survive termination, will remain in effect after termination of this EULA.

 ## 10. Feedback
-We welcome any comment, question and communication at hi@datatable.online
+We welcome any comment, question and communication at dbkangaroo@hotmail.com